zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

     return func(token, serializer, incref=incref, **kwds)
 ```

 In `RebuildProxy`, the first two lines test whether this function is being run in the server process that manages this proxy's target object.
-This is facilitated by one line in `Server.serve_forever`, which assigns the server object to the process as an attribute named "_manager_server".
+This test is made possible by one line in `Server.serve_forever`, which assigns the server object to the process as an attribute named "_manager_server".

 {% highlight python %}
 class Server(object):